giovannipozzobon/rp2350pc_job/documents/getstarted.md

 ### Runtime

 The runtime, which is under development, is a PC/SDL based version of the low level modules (e.g. common, dvi and usb) so that programs can be developed without having to upload all the time.
-It's not an emulator (it's not speed limited, and some things won't work).
+It's not an emulator (it's not speed limited, and some things won't work), but it's quite good for fast testing.

 Paul Robson

-13 July 2025
+14 July 2025